 An educator knows and understands the rights and responsibilities as outlined in the employment contract and adheres to the terms and conditions of the agreement by fulfilling responsibilities and duties required of the position. - 9.
 Appropriate and Responsible Use of Technology | Educators shall always use technology in a responsible manner and appropriately safeguard the unauthorized use or access to electronic devices and data entrusted to them.
-Educators shall maintain separation between personal/private and school/professional use of technology, electronic communications, and social media.
 An educator responsibly creates, uses, consumes, distributes, and protects information and data across all technologies.
 Educators shall maintain appropriate boundaries with colleagues, students, and the school community when using technology and electronic communications.
+While maintaining their constitutional rights, educators recognize that when using technology, the words they choose and the content of their statements can reflect negatively on their positions, schools, and the profession.